jlVidal/strike-a-match/README.md

 ## Other

-Although this library was ported by [John Vidal](https://twitter.com/johnLvidal) to javascript, the algorithm is describe with details here: http://www.catalysoft.com/articles/StrikeAMatch.html
+This library was just ported by [John Vidal](https://twitter.com/johnLvidal) to javascript, the algorithm is describe with details here: http://www.catalysoft.com/articles/StrikeAMatch.html